-Used in tandem with your planning tool, this tool is designed to be a companion through the entire interview process.
+Used in tandem with your planning tool, this tool is designed to be a companion throughout the entire interview process.
 As soon as you determine you are ready to hire, this document is ready to be filled in.
-By filling this is in, you will have a set deadline for when the hire needs to be made; you will create your very own interviewing funnel process to systematically move candidates to the next stage, and you will have a purpose to each of those stages that will help qualify and validate that this person can graduate to the next stage.
+By filling this is in, you will have a set deadline for when the hire needs to be made; you will create your very own interviewing funnel process to systematically move candidates to the next stage, and you will have a purpose for each of those stages that will help qualify and validate that this person can graduate to the next stage.

-Hiring the right talent is a difficult task that impacts on how your business runs now and in the future.
+Hiring the right talent is a difficult task that impacts how your business runs now and in the future.
 Making the wrong choice could have lasting consequences, while the right choice could launch your business to the next level.
 Our guide to the recruiting process will help you design a structure for finding the right-fit candidate so you can be confident in hiring the right person.